Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 Interviewer/Editor + Writer

+.
 Born in Tokyo in 1980.
-After graduating from the School of Letters, Arts and Sciences II at Waseda University, she worked for a publishing company for 13 years as an editor for ski magazines such as "Ski" and "POWDER SKI".
-Since 2013, she has served as editor-in-chief of the magazine.
-In 2015, she went independent and founded the snow culture magazine "Stuben Magazine" together with photographer Yoichi Watanabe.
-In 2020, she moved from Shonan to Iiyama City, Nagano Prefecture, where she is currently living a natural lifestyle close to the snowy mountains and nature.
+After graduating from Waseda University's Second Faculty of Letters, she worked for 13 years at a publishing company, editing ski magazines such as "Ski" and "POWDER SKI."
+She became the editor-in-chief of the magazine in 2013.
+In 2015, she became independent and co-founded the snow culture magazine "Stuben Magazine" with photographer Yoichi Watanabe.
+In 2020, she moved from Shonan to Iiyama City, Nagano Prefecture, and is currently practicing a natural lifestyle close to snow-covered mountains and nature.